 Every so often maintenance works are carried out to keep your transmitter in top condition.
 This might weaken your signal or interrupt your service.

-Check the Digital UK website to see if your transmitter is affected.
+Check the Freeview website to see if your transmitter is affected.

 Don’t know what transmitter you’re using?
-Pop your postcode into their coverage checker to find out.
+Pop your postcode into the Freeview home checker to find out.

 Atmospheric weather conditions

-Living in Britain means you’re going to get some bad weather conditions from time to time.
-Conditions like high pressure can affect your signal.
+High atmospheric pressure can negatively affect your signal, causing picture break up.
 You can check the BBC website to check if there is any weather affecting your signal.